 Location: St Mary Moorfields, 4-5 Eldon St, London EC2M 7LS

-I am excited to announce that on the 28th November we will be hosting our Crime & Punishment Seminar
+I am excited to announce that on the 27th February will be hosting our Crime & Punishment Seminar

 We have three fantastic speakers who will each give a fascinating talk with a Q&A at the end of each segment.

 This event will give you an exclusive insight into the English legal system from three different perspectives.
 It will open your eyes into how the law works on a day to day basis from an insider’s point of view.

 If you have any questions please get in touch anytime:

 Timothy Langdale QC, was until his recent retirement, one of the country’s top criminal barristers, who was called to the bar in 1966.
 He rose to senior treasury counsel and has vast experience of criminal law.
 He regularly appeared at the Old Bailey as both a prosecutor and defence counsel in terrorism, murder and fraud cases.
 He prosecuted in the trial of paedophile killer, Roy Whiting, who was convicted of murdering eight-year-old Sarah Payne.
 He appeared in the Birmingham Six appeal and more recently he represented the former editor of the News of the World, Andy Coulson, in the notorious phone hacking trial at the Old Bailey.
 He has been described as a “marvel as an advocate” and has a big profile in high-stakes privately funded work, often handling matters with an international dimension.
 He was regularly used as an advisor by the Serious Fraud Office in many complex fraud cases.
 His inside knowledge enables him to give a unique, personal insight into criminal justice system and how it operates.

 Peter is a psychologist and a former Oxford don.
 For many years he was a member of staff at the Department of Experimental Psychology at Oxford University, where he taught and did research on a range of topics, including body language, culture, management style and television audiences.